 Payload: The payload contains the claims, which are statements about the user or other data.
 Claims can be of three types: registered, public, and private claims.

-then sign that with the secret.
-The signature is used to verify that the sender of the JWT is who it says it is and to ensure that the
+is used to verify the sender of JWT is who and it will ensure that the message wasn't changed along the way.

 First client will send the login request to AuthServer along with username and password.
 Using these credentials server will create the JWT authentication token, this generated token will send back to the client.
 Client will store this token at his local storage and send the request by adding the JWT token in header to access the protected resources.
 Once server receives an request it will take the JWT token from the request header and validate the token, if token is valid then server will allow to access the protected resources and send the response accordingly back to the client.